 Purchase price calculator

 The purchase price calculator provides you with an indication regarding the max. purchase price of your property.
-Just enter your gross monthly income and your own funds and you will immediately get your result.
+Just enter your annual gross income and your own funds and you will immediately get your result.

 Max. purchase price

 Please note that the displayed max. purchase price is only an indication.